AnandChowdhary/yoga/README.md

 ![Yoga](/assets/wordmark.svg)

-Yoga is an iOS app which finds data from HealthKit and sends it to your webhook for storage and analyics, written in TypeScript.
+Yoga is an iOS app which finds data from HealthKit and sends it to your webhook for storage and analyics, written in React Native.

 For me, it powers [Life Data](https://github.com/AnandChowdhary/life-data) where I store health data like heart rate and daily step count.